-DES MOINES, Iowa — The U.S. Department of Agriculture announced Monday a new $150 million program designed to provide investment capital to help small agriculture-related start-up business in rural areas with cash needed to expand.
+DES MOINES, Iowa — The U.S. Department of Agriculture announced Monday a new $150 million program designed to provide investment capital to help small agriculture-related business in rural areas with cash needed to expand.

 Secretary of Agriculture Tom Vilsack announced in Cedar Rapids the formation of the first Rural Business Investment Company, a for-profit firm licensed by the USDA to invest in businesses that otherwise might not have the capital to increase business opportunities.

 The USDA traditionally has offered guaranteed loans or direct loans for rural businesses.
 The creation of the Rural Business Investment Company is a new way for USDA to establish a licensing procedure that makes Farm Credit bank funds available as investment capital.
 The banks cannot directly hold ownership stakes in companies through capital investment.

 Under the new program the government has created a new business entity, the Rural Business Investment Company, to receive money from Farm Credit banks and set up an investment capital fund.
 The money will be managed by Advantage Capital Partners, a New-Orleans-based firm with experience in investing in small rural businesses.
 Advantage Capital will choose the companies in which the new funds will be invested.

 The money comes from eight Farm Credit banks.
 Three in Minnesota include AgStar Financial Services in Mankato, AgriBank of St. Paul, and United Farm Credit Service in Willmar.
 Two in Texas are Capital Farm Credit in Bryan and Farm Credit Bank of Texas in Austin.
 Others are CoBank in Denver, Colorado; Farm Credit Services of America in Omaha, Neb.; and Farm Credit Services of Mid-America in Louisville, Kentucky.